rmluck/Fabflix/README.md

 - Jump functionality
 - All CSS styling

+### LIKE Predicate
-LIKE predicate for substring pattern matching used in MoviesServlet.java file (lines 123-157) to match inexact patterns for titles, directors, and stars.
+- LIKE predicate for substring pattern matching used in MoviesServlet.java file (lines 123-157) to match inexact patterns for titles, directors, and stars.

 ## PROJECT 1

 https://youtu.be/m8RwyEqivXw?si=A8lPKEtABFEE_7sL

-Team Contributions:
+### Team Contributions

 Gregory:
--Movie List page
--Single Movie page
+- Movie list page
+- Single movie page

 Rohan:
--Single Star Page
--CSS for site
--return to top 20 throughout pages
+- Single star page
+- All CSS
+- Return to main page